Expiry Day / Physical Settlement in Equity

 Short ITM Put

-The margin requirement for all stock Futures and short options contracts increases on the expiry day to 40% of the contract value or SPAN + Exposure (whichever is higher).
-For example, if the SPAN + Exposure margin required for Reliance Industries futures is 25%, it will be 40% of the contract value on the expiry day.
+1. Futures and Short Option Positions (Calls & Puts): As you approach the expiry day, the margin requirement for stock Futures and short options (both calls and puts) increases.
+On the expiry day, the margin needed is 40% of the contract value or the SPAN + Exposure margin, whichever is higher.
+For instance, if the SPAN + Exposure margin for Reliance Industries futures is 25%, this margin will increase to 40% on the expiry day.

 50% of the contract value